OmarHossamEldin/medical-complex-services/README.md

 ##### Types

-A service node has three types (they are not mutually exclusive, i.e., a node can have multiple types), check the diagram.
+A service node has four types (they are not mutually exclusive, i.e., a node can have multiple types), check the diagram.

 ###### Main
 Has no special architecture, it just has an associated price (either fixed or variable) and is consumed with no pre-requisites